hanfengzhai/multiscale-graphene-fracture/README.md

-# Thermal effect on graphene
+# Molecular dynamics simulation of thermal effect on graphene fracture
 Source codes for study on thermal gradient effect on graphene crack propagation